torpago/mqt-client/docs/AuthorizationAdviceModel.md

 ### NewAuthorizationAdviceModel

-`func NewAuthorizationAdviceModel(amount float32, originalTransactionToken string, ) *AuthorizationAdviceModel`
+`func NewAuthorizationAdviceModel(amount decimal.Decimal, originalTransactionToken string, ) *AuthorizationAdviceModel`

 NewAuthorizationAdviceModel instantiates a new AuthorizationAdviceModel object This constructor will assign default values to properties that have it defined,